jsorv/IoT-group-12/README.md

 # Smart Intrusion Detection & Access Control System

-This project is an alarm system designed for the IoT course of the University of Oulu, using MQTT protocol and Hive for https display.
+This project is an Intrusion Detection & Access Control System designed for the IoT course at the University of Oulu.
+The system utilizes a Raspberry Pi Pico W to detect unauthorized motion, triggering both local and remote alarms.
+It integrates a custom Android mobile application for real-time monitoring and remote control of a physical locking mechanism.
+The solution leverages the MQTT protocol for low-latency communication and cloud-based data logging for historical analysis, with Hive used for HTTPS display.

 ## Architecture
 ![IMAGE](wiring.jpg)